 - Health insurance coverage overall was stable between fall 2008 and fall 2009; however, employer-sponsored insurance coverage dropped by 2.1 percentage points, likely due to the continuing recession. - Compared to an analysis for the nation as a whole, health reform in MA appears to have provided more protection against loss of insurance due to the economic downturn for nonelderly adults.

-&lt;sup>1 Holahan J, Garrett AB.
+Holahan J, Garrett AB.
 Rising Unemployment, Medicaid and the Uninsured.
 Washington (DC): Kaiser Family Foundation; 2009.
+Note: These are regression-adjusted estimates.